 The Department of Social Work has approved many community-based agencies as MSW field internship sites throughout Los Angeles, Orange, San Bernardino, Riverside, and Ventura counties.
-These agencies have met the minimum requirements set forth by APU

-Department of Social Work field faculty, including the availability of diverse social work training opportunities and supervision by qualified social work professionals.
+These agencies have met the minimum requirements set forth by APU Department of Social Work field faculty, including infusion of the social work perspective and availability of diverse social work training opportunities as well as supervision by qualified social work professionals.
 Agencies typically conduct student pre-placement interviews to assess an individual's motivation and preparedness for entrance into the field setting as a student learner.